NethServer/ns8-core/docs/quickstart.md

 add-module ghcr.io/nethserver/dokuwiki:mydev 1
 ```

+If the given image is already present in the local Podman storage, no
+remote download occurs and the local image is used instead.
+During
+development this might be unwanted and to work around this behavior
+execute the following command in every cluster node, before `add-module`:

+    podman rmi ghcr.io/nethserver/dokuwiki:mydev

 Many applications need a configuration step after install, for more info,
 please refer to the README of each application.